Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

     - Multi-agent advanced actor-critic (MAA2C) is one of the extended versions of :ref:`IA2C`.
     - Agent architecture of MAA2C consists of two models: ``policy`` and ``critic``.
-    - MAA2C is applicable to collaborative, competitive, and mixed tasks.
+    - MAA2C is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: